-In cooperation with the academic departments, Student Services offers tutoring sessions for a variety of classes that are held each semester.
+In cooperation with the academic departments, the John O. Whiteman Student Success Center offers tutoring sessions for a variety of classes that are held each semester.
 These sessions help students clarify difficult concepts and prepare for quizzes and exams.
 They are led by instructional assistants who have been identified by faculty members as individuals who possess both content knowledge and the ability to communicate that knowledge to fellow students.
 The availability of and times of tutoring sessions vary by semester.